“All rich people are the same. They play funny little games.”

-In Swept Away, the political aspect seems to be overlooked in favour of attraction.
+In the film, the political aspect seems to be overlooked in favour of attraction.
 However, the chemistry between the two leads is borderline awkward and abusive.
 Even though, at times, Ritchie´s humorous screenwriting peeps through, it is drowned out by the lack of emotions.
 Flat lines are delivered here and there, while Madonna poses, rather than acts.
 The supporting actors are lost in the peripheral, left to their own devices.

 The blatant female subservience, the unconvincing romance, and Amber’s persistently unlikeable character demand closure that never comes.
 I had never seen a Madonna film before.
 So, like a virgin, I decided to watch the queen of pop for the very first time.
 No regrets, but lesson learned.
 She is far better at performing on an actual stage.